sctlcd/pearl/README.md

 ### Known Issues <a name="knownIssues"></a>

-- If mobile menu is collapsed and if the user scrolls down then scrolls up to the very top of the page window (window scroll = 0) then Top/Down page buttons are visible.
+- If mobile menu is collapsed and if the user scrolls down then scrolls up to the very top of the page window (window scroll = 0) then Top/Down page buttons are visible (from products page, gallery page).
 - Set image gallery back to required.
 - Create products and gallery sub-directories in media folder containing respectively product images and gallery images.
+- The order is successfully created.
+The payment is charged correctly.
+The order confirmation email is not received.

 Back to [top](#tableOfContents)